HOWE GREEN HOUSE SCHOOL WAS ESTABLISHED IN 1987 BY THE FOUNDING HEADMISTRESS, MRS. NADINE GARROD AND A GROUP OF DEDICATED PARENTS AND STAFF.

-In 2012 the school was given access to a further 7 acres of land which now provides additional sporting facilities and use for Outdoor Education in a wonderful rural setting.
+In 2012 the school was given access to a further 7 acres of land, Ladywell Field, which now provides additional sporting facilities and use for Outdoor Education in a wonderful rural setting.

 Project 2012 was launched with the aim of improving teaching facilities at the school.
-Work commenced in July 2012 on a new purpose built junior facility called the Cedar Wall Building which opened in March 2013.
+Work commenced in July 2012 on a new purpose built prep facility called The Cedar Wall Building which opened in March 2013.

-The old junior classrooms were re-developed for the start of the Autumn 2013 term to provide a much larger I.C.T.
+The old prep classrooms were re-developed for the start of the Autumn 2013 term to provide a much larger I.C.T.
 Suite and Library.

-Moving the Computing Suite meant that the Art, Design and Technology rooms could be extended ready for use in the Autumn 2013 second half-term.
-In addition a cloak room vacated by the junior children was transformed into a music practice room, known as The Mozart Room.
+Moving the Computing Suite meant that the Art, Design, Technology and Engineering could be extended ready for use in the Autumn 2013 second half-term.
+In addition a cloak room vacated by the prep children was transformed into a music practice room, known as The Mozart Room.

 Mr Graham Gorton retired as Headmaster at the end of the academic year in 2014 and Mrs Deborah Mills was appointed Headmistress with effect from September, taking the school forward in to the next stage of its development.